Geodego/data_engineering_azure/2-data_warehouses/6-Azure_tools_configuration.md

   - `Encryption method`: choose `RequestSSL`
   - Test the connection by clicking on the `Test connection` button
   - click on `Create`
-- Azure Blob Storage:
+- **Linked service to Azure Blob Storage**:
   - select `Azure Blob Storage` from the list of options and click on `Continue`
   - keep the default name
   - In `Account Selection Method` select `From Azure subscription`.
   - In `Storage account name` select the storage account you want to connect to.
-In our case it is 'udacitydemoc2'.
+In our case it is 'udacitydemo2'.
   - test the connection by clicking on the `Test connection` button
   - click on `Create`

-## Ingesting Data into Blob Storage
+### Ingesting Data into Blob Storage
 Now that we have created our linked services, we have a link to Azure Blob Storage and a link to Azure PostgreSQL.
 We want to ingest data from PostgresSQL into Blob Storage.
 To do this we can use a shortcut in the home screen.
 - In the home screen, select `Ingest`.
 This is to perform a onetime or scheduled data load.